New Zealand’s friendly and down-to-earth people will be one of the things you treasure most about your visit

 New Zealander’s are affectionately known as “Kiwis”.
 The name derives from the kiwi, a flightless bird native to New Zealand.
 It is also the national symbol.
 Kiwi’s are characterised as rugged, industrious problem solvers and people who innovate.

 Geographically, over three-quarters of the population live in the North Island, with one-third of the total population living in Auckland.
-The other main cities of Wellington, Christchurch and Hamilton.
+The other main cities are Wellington (the capital), Christchurch, Dunedin and Hamilton.